Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

 ## TODO:
 * Make ~~Hex Pose~~ Hexpose required
+* Make an Energized model for the Spell Imprinter
 * Work on the Patterned Assembler more
   * Finish up the inv texture *maybe*